Pragmatic Theories Enhance Understanding of Implied Meanings in LLMs: Related Works

 \paragraph*{Gricean Theory} Grice proposed a pragmatic theory in which he argued that the correct interpretation of what a speaker means in an utterance is achieved by assuming that participants in a conversation adhere to, or at least appear to adhere to, the \textit{Cooperative Principle}.
 This principle serves as the foundation for the reasoning made by listeners.

-\begin{quote} \textbf{\textit{Cooperative Principle} \cite{Grice1989-studies-in-the-way-of-words}}\\ Make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged (p.26). \end{quote} He also argued that adherence to the cooperative principle requires the observance of the four subordinate maxims, namely \textit{Maxim of Quantity, Quality, Relation, and Manner}\footnote{For details of each Maxim, see the Appendix \S\ref{appendix:the_gricean_maxim}.}.
+\begin{quote} \textbf{\textit{Cooperative Principle} \cite{grice1989-studies-in-the-way-of-words}}\\ Make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged (p.26). \end{quote} He also argued that adherence to the cooperative principle requires the observance of the four subordinate maxims, namely \textit{Maxim of Quantity, Quality, Relation, and Manner} (see Appendix \S\ref{appendix:the_gricean_maxim}).

 Grice explains the understanding and interpretation of implied meanings based on the idea that our conversations generally adhere to these maxims.
 When they do not, the listener infers meaning by recognizing that they are violating one or more maxims while assuming that the speaker still follows the \textit{cooperative principle}.
-Grice's theory has had a significant impact not only in linguistics and philosophy of language but also in Natural Language Processing (NLP), where it has been widely applied~\cite{krause-vossen-2024-gricean-maxims}.
+Grice's theory has had a significant impact not only in linguistics and philosophy of language but also in Natural Language Processing (NLP), where it has been widely applied~\cite{krause2024-gricean-maxims}.

-While Grice's contributions to pragmatics are undeniably foundational, subsequent research has pointed out various limitations and shortcomings in his theory, leading to the emergence of approaches that aimed to refine and extend his ideas \cite{levinson2000-presumptive-meaning, horn1984-toward-a-new-taxonomy-for-pragmatic}.
-Relevance Theory, which will be explained next, is one such development that seeks to further refine Grice's claims about utterance interpretation into a more cognitively plausible framework \cite{wearing2015-relevance-theory-pragmatics-and-cognition}.
+Though Grice’s work founded modern pragmatics, later research exposed its limits and inspired refinements such as Relevance Theory, which offers a more cognitively plausible account of utterance interpretation \cite{levinson2000-presumptive-meanings, horn1984-towards-a-new-taxonomy, wearing2015-relevance-theory-pragmatics}.

-\paragraph*{Relevance Theory} A key feature of Relevance Theory, proposed by Sperber and Wilson, is its cognitive approach to pragmatic meaning \cite{Sperbel-and-Wilson-1995-relevance}.
+\paragraph*{Relevance Theory} A key feature of Relevance Theory, proposed by Sperber and Wilson, is its cognitive approach to pragmatic meaning \cite{sperber1996-relevance}.
 Relevance Theory defines \textit{relevance} in terms of two factors: the \textit{cognitive effect}, which refers to the degree to which an utterance influences the listener's thoughts, and the \textit{processing effort} required to understand or interpret the utterance.
 All else being equal, an utterance is considered more relevant if it produces greater \textit{cognitive effects} and requires less \textit{processing effort}.
+Relevance Theory asserts that, based on this notion of \textit{relevance}, we expect the \textit{presumption of relevance} (see Appendix \S \ref{appendix:presumption_of_relevance}) in communication and that pragmatic meaning is interpreted accordingly.